How to Choose a Solar Power Bank That Works

 - Proper Care Extends Your Power Bank's Life: To maintain battery health for the long term, store your power bank at a 50% charge in a cool, dry place.
 Using high-quality cables and protecting the unit from drops and water will ensure it works reliably when you need it most.

-What is a Solar Power Bank?
+First Things First: What Is a Solar Power Bank?

 A solar power bank is a portable charger that has its own built-in solar panels.
 This means you can charge it by plugging it into a wall outlet like a standard power bank, but you can also use sunlight to convert and store electricity.
 It’s designed to be your go-to power source when you’re off the grid, whether you’re hiking a remote trail, camping for the weekend, or just want to be prepared for a power outage at home.